+I hope you’re all doing well!
 I have survived school (GCSEs and A Levels) and one and half years of university (ish), so I would like to think I can give some decent advice when it comes to revision.
 However, everybody’s different and this means we all learn differently so what could work for me may be useless for you – don’t feel that you HAVE to do any of these, they’re just some things that have got me through those icky study periods.

-START MAKING NOTES EARLY ON
+START MAKING NOTES EARLY

 For most of my exams (we’re talking GCSEs A levels and University) I have written my notes out early on in the term.
 I come home and write what I learned that day and that way it’s out of the way and you’ve gone over it at the same time.
 Two birds one stone right?
 I am also a bit of a perfectionist (when I say a bit I mean hours can go by and I still won’t think it’s neat enough) so starting early gives me time to be fussy and obsessive with colour coding and highlighting.
 I’ve definitely learned from leaving my notes until last minute and I would waste so much time making them look pretty that I barely had time to learn them!
 I like to use these packs of revision cards for all of my notes!

 REMOVE PHONE/LAPTOP/TABLETS ETC NO TV OR MUSIC